DanCraft99/gn-standalone-mirror/README.md

 # gn-standalone-mirror
 Google GN Build Tool mirror.
-The mirror code builds with build-in GN bootstrap script for Windows/Ubuntu Linux/Mac OS X.

 GN is a meta build system from Google Chrome/Chromium development team.
 It implements clean tooling language and good set of features.
 For more information, follow the links:
 1) Google GN project https://chromium.googlesource.com/chromium/src/tools/gn/